Computer Graphics Rendering

 Overall aims and purpose

-To present details of advanced computer graphics rendering, visualization and techniques used to create high quality 3D computer graphics applications.
-To allow students to improve their development skills and make consideration of alternative designs, especially using sketching and low-fidelity techniques, in the context of computer graphics and visualisation.
-And to enable students consider the future of computer graphics.
+To present details of advanced computer graphics algorithms, visualization and techniques used to create high quality 3D computer graphics applications.
+To allow students to develop their programming skills and make consideration of alternative designs, especially using sketching and low-fidelity techniques, in the context of computer graphics and visualisation.
+And to enable students consider the future of computer graphics and Virtual Reality.

 Strategies for alternative designs, and planning strategies for the development of graphic systems and using the Five Design Sheets methodology.
 Structured methods to critique graphics systems, and methods to summarise and simplify of ideas.